PeterZs/Deep-Unsupervised-Pixelization/README.md

 ``` bash
 $ bash ./test.sh'
 ```
-More testing flags in the `./options/base_options.py`.
+More testing flags in the file `./options/base_options.py`.
-All testing results will be shown in the folder `results_pixelization`.
+All testing results will be shown in the directory `./results_pixelization/`.